YinHk-Notes/C-Sharp-cheatsheet/c# concepts/constructor.md

 - A static constructor doesn't take access modifiers or have parameters.
 - Static constructors cannot be inherited or overloaded.
 - A static constructor is used to initialize any static data, or to perform a particular action that needs to be performed only once.
+- The only classes in C# which don't have any instance constructors are static classes, and they can't have constructors.

 ```cs
 class SimpleClass
 {